-4.1 The behavior of LFFD-factor for FA/SS and sensors, and trend over time
+4.1 The behavior of the LFFD factor for FA and SS and sensors and the trend over time

-Figure 5. a shows the trend of the LFFD-factor over time along the circumference (four sensors) of the monopile under consideration (T1) for single slope S-N curves with slopes of m=3, 4, 5 shown by purple, yellow, and blue lines.
-Additionally, the results of Marsh et al. (2016), from one year of stress data collected from a multi-megawatt offshore wind turbine support structure are plotted for m=3 and 5.
+Figure 5a shows the trend in the LFFD factor over time along the circumference (four sensors) of the monopile under consideration (T1) for single-slope SN curves with slopes of m = 3, 4, and 5 shown by purple, yellow, and blue lines.
+Additionally, the results of Marsh et al. (2016), from 1 year of stress data collected from a multi-megawatt offshore wind turbine support structure are plotted for m = 3 and 5.

 Generally, the factor depends mostly on the SN curve slope (m) rather than the considered strain history.
-The first stabilization of the LFFD-factor appears after three months, coherently with what was found by Marsh et al. (2016), but after almost six months, a season-dependent effect causes some variation in the LFFD-factor.
-For this reason, we consider the alternation of four seasons (≥ 1 year) as the minimum time window that gives a stable value of LFFD-factor.
-Concerning the influence of the SN-curve, and the behavior along the circumference, after convergence, the LFFD-factor is relatively stable.
-Its variations can be safely expressed by a mean value ± two standard deviations (SD) (grey solid line and area in Figure 5 (a)).
-Marsh et al. (2016) showed a factor of around 2.3 and 2.7 for m=5 and 1.1 for m=3, which are comparable to the values from the current study.
-A summary of the information on the converged factors for different S-N slopes (m = 3, 3.5, 4, 4.5, and 5) for all four turbines is available in Appendix A.
+The first stabilization of the LFFD factor appears after 3 months, in agreement with what was found by Marsh et al. (2016), but after almost 6 months, a season-dependent effect causes some variation in the LFFD factor.
+For this reason, we consider the alternation of four seasons (≥ 1 year) as the minimum time window that gives a stable value of the LFFD factor.
+Concerning the influence of the SN curve and the behavior along the circumference, after convergence, the LFFD factor is relatively stable.
+Its variations can be safely expressed by a mean value of ± 2 SDs (standard deviations) (solid grey line and area in Fig. 5a).
+Marsh et al. (2016) showed a factor of around 2.3 and 2.7 for m = 5 and 1.1 for m = 3, which are comparable with the values from the current study.
+A summary of the information on the converged factors for different SN slopes (m = 3, 3.5, 4, 4.5, and 5) for all four turbines is available in Appendix A.

-To evaluate the different LFFD-factors for FA/SS/strain of individual sensors, we have compared the LFFD-factor calculated from the FA/SS bending moments with the average LFFD-factor of sensors of Turbine 1, in Figure 5 (b).
-We only focused on m=5, as it has the highest LFFD-factor values.
-The plot shows that the lowest LFFD-factor is found for the SS direction and that the average LFFD-factor of sensors (2.76) is much higher than those found for the FA and SS directions (1.89 and 1.5, respectively).
-As illustrated in Figure 4 the likely cause of the larger role of LFFD for fixed headings is the LFFD cycles caused by the changing wind directions over time.
-The maximum margin of scatter for the average value of all four sensors (grey line in Figure 5 (a)) (for m=5) is 0.25.
-It is equal to two standard deviations which is shown by the grey area.
+To evaluate the different LFFD factors for FA, SS, and strain of individual sensors, we compared the LFFD factor calculated from the FA and SS bending moments with the average LFFD factor of the sensors of Turbine 1, in Fig. 5b.
+We only focused on m = 5, as it has the highest LFFD factor values.
+The plot shows that the lowest LFFD factor is found for the SS direction and that the average LFFD factor of the sensors (2.76) is much higher than those found for the FA and SS directions (1.89 and 1.5, respectively).
+As illustrated in Fig. 4, the likely cause of the larger role of LFFDs for fixed headings is the LFFD cycles caused by the changing wind directions over time.
+The maximum margin of scatter for the average value of all four sensors (grey line in Fig. 5a) (for m = 5) is 0.25.
+It is equal to 2 standard deviations, which is shown by the grey area.